system4-tech/task-runner-images/README.md

 # Task Runner Images

 This repository contains base images for task runners.

+> [!NOTE]
+>
+> The `task-runner` image is used for issuing "one off" commands or running small maintenance tasks etc., so it should be useless to most people.
+Outdated by nature because it's running legacy tasks.
+>

 # Available Images